WRITE A REVIEW

 Eh, this product is pretty good for the price.
 I picked this one up on a whim because it was on clearance one day and haven't looked back ever since haha.
 Sure, quality and payoff may not be the best of the best, but you can't expect high end quality of such a cheap price point.

 iTS A GOOD COMBINATION OF COLOURSI tried the naked palettes shadow sand realized whoa this quad is shit

 I really like these shadows.
 I got them for about 15 cents with a coupon and a BOGO at Rite Aid.
 No, the payoff isn't the greatest, but once you get through the top film of the shadows, it's pretty good.
 I love the brush that comes with them, it's worth the price just for that.
 I apply them differently than the directions.
 I put the light beige shade in the inner corner and under the brow, then I dust it on the lid.
 Then from the center of the lid and out, I use the gold color.
 I take a small smudge brush and dip it into both the light grey and the black to blend those colors together.
 It makes a lovely dark grey which I put in just the outer V and blend well.
 I carry that color along the lower lashline as well.
 Lastly, I wet a liner brush and use it in the black shade as a liner along the upper lashes only.
 It's beautiful without too much shimmer.
 The colors blend well and really bring out my amber eyes.

+I use to wear this every weekend or so years ago and just the other day I revisited the look because I forget why I stopped wearing the quad.
+Perhaps I just moved on because I remember loving it tons.
 I was shocked when I put it on and thought my gosh these colors look bad on my brown eyes?
 Odd.
 My eyes didn't pop or anything.
 I really thought it looked dirty and messy on my eyes.
 Individually the colors may look nice just all together the colors looked crazy on my eyes.
 I have no idea why I use to be obsessed with this quad

 I got a deal on this at walmart for $8.
 It included the matching mascara. not bad for cheap eyeshadows.
 I do need to wear UDPP underneath, but i usually have to w all shadows I use.
 The colour payoff is lacking just a tad.
 I feel like i have to swipe the coppery brown colour about 8 times to see any colour payoff on my lids.
 The silvery colour has no colour on me whatsoever!!
 Bottom line, if your looking for new, cheap travel friendly shadows then these arent bad!!
 I prob wont purchase these colours again, but will try other colours, possibly the one for green eyes.